 Hepatitis C can be spread in a variety of ways.
 Some of the most common include intravenous drug use, improperly cleaned or sterilized tattoo and piercing equipment, sexual contact, blood transfusions (prior to the early 1990's when stricter screening techniques were implemented for donated blood), and from an infected mother to her infant during birth.

-Patient who require a viral load test with quantitative results may wish to order the Hepatitis C RNA PCR Quantitative test.
-A Hepatitis C Abs test may be ordered as a screening for patients who do not require a recent exposure test.
+People who require a viral load test with quantitative results may wish to order the Hepatitis C RNA PCR Quantitative test.
+A Hepatitis C Abs test may be ordered as a screening for people who do not require a recent exposure test.

 Turnaround for the Hepatitis C RNA PCR Qualitative test is typically 5-7 business days.

-The Hepatitis C PCR test can typically detect the virus after a few weeks after a suspected contact or exposure.
+The Hepatitis C PCR test can typically detect the virus about 3 weeks from a suspected contact or exposure or anytime after.
 Some people may be detectable earlier.

 This Hepatitis C testing does not have any special requirements.